Ottón Solís: Temporary leave from politics

-On 8 February 2011 Solís announced that he was abandoning politics for good, expressing his desire to create spaces for a new emerging leaders with his party.
-Solis stated that he was not planning to become again the PAC's presidential candidate.
-This decision reflected, in his opinion, the commitment of his party to remain fresh.
+On 8 February 2011 Solís announced that he was abandoning politics for good, expressing his desire to create spaces for new emerging leaders with his party.
+Solis stated that he was not planning to become the PAC's presidential candidate again.
+This decision reflected, in his opinion, his party’s commitment to remain fresh.

 Solís returned to politics two years later after serving as an Eminent Scholar at the University of Florida and in several other academic posts.
-Nevertheless, Solís ran with PAC and won a seat for deputy in 2014.
+He ran with PAC and won a seat for deputy in 2014.

 Political and economic philosophy

 Anti-neoliberalism

-Solís asserts that his party- PAC- is not guided by any ideology.
-In an interview he stated that "We, at PAC, have not been interested in adopting an ideology.
+Solís asserts that his party, PAC, is not guided by any ideology.
+In an interview, he stated, "We, at PAC, have not been interested in adopting an ideology.
 There are proposals that can be considered as coming from the center-right, such as the efficiency of the state, sound fiscal and monetary policies, the conviction that work is what takes to get people out of poverty.
 But there are other views that can be perceived as socialist, such as our conviction that access to such things as health, education, electricity, telecommunications, culture, technology, and sport, cannot be left to the market forces; universal access criteria must prevail in those cases."
 How you can call that?
 I don't know, but if God commands to say something then I'd say that our ideology is human rights and citizens' action."

 Solís has outspokenly criticized neoliberalism in Latin America that he associates with the policies advocated by the Washington Consensus, which in his view are wrong, and have led Latin America countries towards the wrong path.

 Anti-CAFTA stance

 Solís is a critic of the Central American Free Trade Agreement (CAFTA).
 He has called for the renegotiations of CAFTA to add protection for vulnerable farmers and industrial companies.
 He has said that, in its current form, "CAFTA will increase poverty in Central America because it will displace farmers and industrial workers and will increase the cost of health care."
-He also said that "I never imagined CAFTA was going to be so one sided", and "The law of the jungle benefits the big beast.
+He also said, "I never imagined CAFTA was going to be so one sided" and "The law of the jungle benefits the big beast.
 We are a very small beast."
 Solís sees several possible detrimental aspects that could come from CAFTA.
-First he claims that it will cause the breakup of the public telecommunications and electricity monopolies which will have to be privatized.
-Additionally he argues that the lowered trade barriers will cause a flood of cheap food products from the United States and this will force small-scale farmers out of the internal market.
+First, he claims that it will cause the breakup of public telecommunications and electricity monopolies, which will have to be privatized.
+Additionally, he argues that lowered trade barriers will cause a flood of cheap food products from the United States, which will force small-scale farmers out of the internal market.